-In fact, “Genealogy of Bourbon Whisky” was the name of a story that appeared on April 26, 1872 in the Public Ledger of Memphis, TN.
-It reprinted an article that had appeared, presumably the same year, in another newspaper, St. Louis Republican.
-You can read the Memphis article here.
+The words “Genealogy of Bourbon Whisky” titled a story appearing on April 26, 1872 in the Public Ledger of Memphis, Tennessee.
+The article was a reprint of a story that appeared, presumably the same year, in the St. Louis Republican.
+See the Memphis article here.

-The story is fascinating as it is surely the first “academic” look at bourbon.
-It treats bourbon not as something to sell, analyze scientifically, or place in a social setting, but as something worthy of historical appraisal.
+The story is important for treating bourbon not just as a commodity, to analyze chemically, or in a social setting, but as something worthy of academic/historical appraisal.

-In the last 20 years of the 1800s technical books on distilling, general histories, and trade journals gave useful information on bourbon, but you don’t see much of this before 1880.
+In the last 20 years of the 1800s books on distilling, state histories and trade journals gave useful information on bourbon, but you don’t see much of this before 1880.
 The 1872 article was prescient to understand the importance bourbon had already achieved in American social life.
 [See Addendum below].

 What makes the piece, reproduced below, especially noteworthy is that bourbon as a name for whiskey had first appeared in print only 51 years earlier, in 1821.
 Just enough time had gone by for someone to look at the subject sociologically, essentially.